Length statistics of random multicurves on closed hyperbolic surfaces: Introduction

 \subsection{Remark}

-While the author was finishing this note, the article of F.~Arana-Herrera \cite{AH19} appeared on the arXiv.
-The paper \cite{AH19} and the current paper are devoted to similar circle of problems and use similar circle of ideas, though they were written in parallel and completely independently.
-In particular, paper \cite{AH19} proves a much more general version of our Theorem \ref{thm:equidis} (\cite[Theorem 1.3]{AH19}), which is one of the key ingredients allowing to attack the counting problem and the length statistics.
-We learned from the paper \cite{AH19} that this kind of statistics was initially conjectured by S. Wolpert.
-Papers \cite{AH19} and \cite{AH20} established results closely related to Theorem 1.2.
+While the author was finishing this paper, the paper \cite{AH21} by F.~Arana-Herrera appeared on the arXiv.
+Both papers are devoted to a similar circle of problems and use a similar circle of ideas, though they were written in parallel and completely independently.
+In particular, Arana-Herrera proves a much more general version of our Theorem~\ref{thm:equidisOnP1M} (\cite[Theorem 1.3]{AH21}), which is one of the key ingredients allowing to attack the counting problem and the length statistics.
+We learned from \cite{AH21} that this kind of statistics was initially conjectured by S.~Wolpert.
+Papers \cite{AH21} and \cite{AH22} established results closely related to Theorem~\ref{thm:fixedTopo}.

-Proposition \ref{prop:Leb} below is based on a theorem stated by M.~Mirzakhani but presented without a detailed proof.
-The paper \cite{AH19} contains a detailed proof of even stronger estimate which implies, in particular, the statements of this theorem; see Remark \ref{rem:bound}.
+Proposition~\ref{prop:nuIsLebesgue} below is based on a theorem stated by M.~Mirzakhani but presented without a detailed proof.
+The paper \cite{AH21} contains a detailed proof of an even stronger estimate which implies, in particular, the statements of this theorem; see Remark~\ref{rem:esti} below.